Global aphasia is a disorder caused by damage to the parts of your brain that control language.

 Recovering from global aphasia is a slow process.
 Although it’s rare to regain full language abilities, many people make significant improvements with proper treatment.

-The good news is symptoms of aphasia may continue to improve for years after the aphasia first develops.
+The good news is symptoms of aphasia may continue to improve for

 The recovery of global aphasia depends on the severity of brain damage and the age of the person.
 People generally regain language comprehension ability